-If a state actor uses the legal system to deprive you of your constitutional rights you may have a cause of action against them.
-42 U.S. Code, Section 1983 [Section 1983] provides a civil cause of action against the person responsible.
+In the U.S., people are guaranteed certain civil rights.
+In fact, if a state actor uses the legal system to deprive someone of their constitutional rights, the person may have a cause of action against them in the form of a civil rights lawsuit.
+More specifically, 42 U.S. Code, Section 1983 provides a civil cause of action against the person responsible.

 At common law, actions against the state and its agents were barred by the doctrine of sovereign immunity.
 Following the landmark Supreme Court case of Chisolm v.
 Georgia, in which the court permitted the lawsuit of an out-of-state resident against Georgia, Congress passed the 11th Amendment.
 The Amendment explicitly prohibited lawsuits against states.

 However, subsequent Supreme Court cases have established that the 11th Amendment has not totally removed the ability to sue states for their constitutional violations.
-Section 1983 is critical to the ability to sue states and their agents.
+This is where Section 1983 comes into play as it creates rights under federal law to initiate lawsuits against states and their agents.

-Section 1983 has undergone continuing expansion since this time, permitting suit against municipal entities as well as state actors.
-State officials found culpable under Section 1983 have included police officers, correctional officers, state and municipal officials, municipal entities, and private parties acting under color of law.
+Section 1983 has undergone continuing expansion since this time, permitting suits against municipal entities as well as state actors.
+State officials found blameworthy under Section 1983 have included police officers, correctional officers, state and municipal officials, municipal entities, and private parties acting under color of law.

 Requirements For Section 1983 Relief

 There are many requirements that must be fulfilled before Section 1983 relief can be made available.
 The claimant must have had federal rights violated by someone acting under color of state law.
 It can be difficult to establish that a right exists, or that the person infringing that right was acting "under color of law."
-The Eleventh Amendment continues to provide a limited immunity to some actors for certain acts.
+It's also important to note that the Eleventh Amendment continues to provide a limited immunity to some actors for certain acts.

 The Supreme Court case Cort v.
-Ash provided a four-part test for determining whether a claimant has the right to sue under a federal statute:
+Ash provided the following four-part test for determining whether a claimant has the right to sue under a federal statute:

 The test effectively requires both a private right and a private remedy.

 Although Section 1983 authority has expanded dramatically since its introduction, claims of this sort remain procedurally complicated.
 There are a host of elements that need to be established before a claim can be pursued and without careful preparation your case could be sunk before it even starts.
-An experienced attorney can help you prepare an effective claim and a free consultation is a great way to get started.
+Contact an experienced criminal defense attorney who can review your case and help you prepare an effective claim.